SaminGroup/Dolezal-Surface-Calcs/README.md

 *GCMC stands for Grand Canonical Monte Carlo

-POSCAR-MC2-B2-Bulk-Supercell.vasp is the structure I used to cut the (0 1 0), (0 1 1), and (1 1 1) surface slabs.
-A slab generation script was prepared during this work, generate-slab.py, and an example on how to use it is provided below.
+POSCAR-MC2-B2-Bulk-Supercell.vasp is the structure I used to cut the (0 1 0), (0 1 1), and (1 1 1) surface slabs

----------------- Slab Generator ------------------